connexta/MERLIN_Message_Transformer/README.md

 # Project Structure

-This library is built as a standard Java jar file with slf4j logging API included but no loggin implementations.
+This library is built as a standard Java jar file with slf4j logging API included but no logging implementations.
 All the dependencies are included in the uberjar that is created as part of a `mvn clean install`.

 This version of the library utilizes JAXB to unmarshal XML input into Java objects.
 These objects are then